gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Integration Guides.md

 On this page, you will find the list of integration guides for specific git hosts.
 For general Jira git integration, see our **[Integration basics](/wiki/spaces/GITSERVER/pages/86933642/Integration+basics)** to get you more familiar with integration, viewing commits inside Jira, smart commits, and many more.

-Click on a topic title to view its content or search through the related topics.

- Search

 * * *